Julius Genachowski

 Julius Genachowski (born August 19, 1962) is an American lawyer and businessman.
-He became the Federal Communications Commission Chairman on June 29, 2009.
+He became the Federal Communications Commission chairman on June 29, 2009.
 On March 22, 2013, he announced he would be leaving the FCC in the coming weeks.
 On January 6, 2014, it was announced that Genachowski had joined The Carlyle Group.
 He transitioned from Partner and Managing Director to Senior Advisor in early 2024.

 Early life and education

 Genachowski was born in Brookline, Massachusetts, and grew up in Great Neck, New York, the son of Adele and Azriel Genachowski.
+Genachowski attended Yeshiva University High School for Boys.
 He attended yeshiva and studied in Israel.
 He entered Columbia College of Columbia University as a pre-med student, but earned a Bachelor of Arts in History in 1985, magna cum laude.
 He was an Editor of the Columbia Daily Spectator.
 After working in Washington, D.C., for former New York Congressman Chuck Schumer, he entered Harvard Law School and earned a Juris Doctor (1991), also magna cum laude.
 He was a Notes Editor at the Harvard Law Review when his classmate Barack Obama was its president.
 Genachowski clerked for The Honorable Abner J. Mikva on the U.S. Court of Appeals for the D.C.
 Circuit and then for Justices William J. Brennan and David Souter at the U.S. Supreme Court.

 Government and business experience

 Genachowski was on the staffs of the Select Committee investigating the Iran-Contra Affair and then U.S. Representative Chuck Schumer.
 In 1994 FCC Chairman Reed Hundt hired him as a senior legal advisor; he was chief counsel 1996-1997.

 He was Chief of Business Operations and a member of Barry Diller's Office of the Chairperson at IAC/InterActiveCorp and executive responsible for the creation of Fox Broadcasting Company and USA Broadcasting.
 He earned at least $2.5 million when Vivendi acquired Universal assets in 2003.
 He had previously served on the Boards of Directors of Expedia, Hotels.com, and Ticketmaster.

 Genachowski was a co-founder of LaunchBox Digital and Rock Creek Ventures; a Special Advisor at General Atlantic; and a member of the Boards of Directors at The Motley Fool, Web.com, Mark Ecko Enterprises, and Beliefnet.
 In April 2006, he was appointed to the Board of JackBe.

 He served on the board of Common Sense Media, a leading organization seeking to improve the media lives of children and families and the Advisory Board of Environmental Entrepreneurs (E2).
 He also helped found the New Resource Bank, the country's first commercial green bank.

 On January 6, 2014, it was announced that Genachowski returned to the corporate world to take a post at The Carlyle Group.
 There he will reportedly concentrate on global technology, media, and telecommunications investments.

+In May 2023, Sonos appointed Genachowski chair of its board; he had served as a director since September 2013.
+He joined Mattel's board effective 5 February 2024.